Get insider access

 112 ms

 The Beats Studio Buds Plus have decent Bluetooth connectivity.
 Like their predecessor, they don't have an H1 chip for seamless, quick pairing with iOS devices, which is disappointing if you want to simultaneously keep your buds connected to your iPad and iPhone.
-While they have an audio switch feature, which allows you to transition from one audio source to another, it isn't multi-device pairing as you won't stay connected to multiple devices at a time.
-Switching between devices is also very disruptive.
+While they have an audio switch feature, which allows you to transition from one audio source to another, this isn't true multi-device pairing as you won't stay connected to multiple devices at a time.
+Still, switching is easy and not disruptive.

 These buds have high latency on PCs, but their latency is much lower on Android and iOS devices, which ensures that your audio and visuals stay in sync while streaming video.
-Some apps and devices compensate for latency differently, though.
+It's worth noting that some apps and devices compensate for latency differently.

 0